google/go-cloud/internal/docs/design.md

 Go Cloud uses Go interfaces at the boundary between these two personas: a developer is meant to use an interface, and an operator is meant to provide an implementation of that interface.
+This distinction prevents Go Cloud going down a path of complexity that makes application portability difficult to impossible.
-The [`blob.Bucket`] type is a prime example: the API does not provide a way of creating a new bucket, as that is an operator's concern.
+The [`blob.Bucket`] type is a prime example: the API does not provide a way of creating a new bucket.
+To properly and safely create such a bucket, cloud platform-specific details have to be implemented.
+A particularly difficult one would be ACLs, where specifying IAM roles between platforms is messy, but getting ACLs wrong could lead to a catastrophic data leak.
+The operator role is expected to handle the management of such non-portable platform-specific resources.
 An implementor of the `Bucket` interface does not need to determine the content type of incoming data, as that is a developer's concern.
 This separation of concerns allows these two personas to communicate using a shared language while focusing on their respective areas of expertise.

 [`blob.Bucket`]: https://godoc.org/github.com/google/go-cloud/blob#Bucket

+The distinction between developer and operator becomes more blurred when investigating testing.
+Integration tests might well want to create and destroy resources.
+We expect to recommend [Terraform](http://terraform.io) for such cases, but we have not investigated the actual workflow for this at the time of writing.

 ## Drivers and User-Facing Types